 Main Operating Location: Glasgow City

-Purposes: "the prevention or relief of poverty","the advancement of education","the advancement of health","the advancement of the arts, heritage, culture or science","the advancement of human rights, conflict resolution or reconciliation"
+Purposes: "the prevention or relief of poverty", "the advancement of education", "the advancement of health", "the advancement of the arts, heritage, culture or science", "the advancement of human rights, conflict resolution or reconciliation"

 Beneficiaries: "No specific group, or for the benefit of the community"

-Types of activity undertaken: "It carries out activities or services itself"
+Types Of Activity Undertaken: "It carries out activities or services itself"

-From 30 June 2025, OSCR will begin collecting charity trustee information through OSCR Online.
+From 30 June 2025, OSCR began collecting charity trustee information through OSCR Online.
 Providing this information is a legal requirement for all charities.
-The names of trustees will be published on the Scottish Charity Register from January 2026 to promote transparency and strengthen public trust in the sector.
+The names of trustees will be published on the Scottish Charity Register from early 2026 to promote transparency and strengthen public trust in the sector.

 © Office of the Scottish Charity Regulator 2006.
 Crown Database Right 2006.